A pedagogical approach to the black hole information issue: Introduction

 \section{Introduction}

+The concept of a region from which nothing can escape due to gravity, known as a \textit{black hole}, has been a notable front for developments in theoretical physics over the last few decades.
+One of the most remarkable outcomes of these developments is the state of affairs commonly referred to as the \textit{black hole information paradox}.
+This unfortunate nomenclature stems mainly from an \textit{erroneous} interpretation of the implications of black holes for information preservation, which has led to many \textit{physically unreliable} proposals.
+To fully grasp the nature of this issue and understand the associated misconceptions, it is beneficial to begin with a review of the current descriptions of the fundamental interactions.

-The theory of general relativity (GR) is the best available description of the gravitational interaction, whose characterization is made by the curvature of spacetime due to the presence of an energy distribution.
-This classical\footnote{By classical, it is meant that the characterization of the gravitational interaction, given by the spacetime metric, assumes definite values in any order of length, not only those much larger than atomic ones (i.e., distances of order $10^{-9}\;\text{m}$).} theory paints an accurate picture of several phenomena, as well as the description of regions in which gravity is so strong that nothing can escape from, also known as black holes.
-On the other hand, the present depiction of the electroweak and strong interactions is given by quantum field theory (QFT), which can be understood as an extension of quantum mechanics and special relativity that treats quantized fields as protagonists of the description of these interactions.
-Being highly successful in describing observational data and experiments in both of their pertinent regimes of application, these theories can be combined in the mathematically well-posed, but physically incomplete, formalism of QFT in curved spacetime (CS).
+\textit{General relativity} (GR) \cite{Wald1984} is a theory of the gravitational interaction whose characterization is made by the \textit{curvature} of \textit{spacetime} due to the presence of an \textit{energy distribution}.
+A qualitative notion of this description is given in fig. \ref{1}, inspired by the quote \cite[p.~5]{Misner1973}: ``\textit{Spacetime tells matter how to move; matter tells spacetime how to curve}''.
+This \textit{classical}\footnote{By classical, it is meant that the characterization of the gravitational interaction, given by the spacetime geometry, assumes definite values in any length scale, not only those much larger than atomic ones (i.e., distances of order $10^{-9}\;\text{m}$).} theory currently paints the most accurate picture of gravitational phenomena, and thus, is the one we use to describe black holes.
+On the other hand, the present depiction of the \textit{electroweak} and \textit{strong} interactions is given by \textit{quantum field theory} (QFT) \cite{Parker2009}, which can be understood as an extension of \textit{quantum mechanics} (QM) and \textit{special relativity} (SR) that treats \textit{quantized fields} as protagonists of these interactions.
+Being highly successful at describing observational data and experiments in both their pertinent regimes of application, these theories can be combined in the mathematically rigorous but physically incomplete formalism of \textit{quantum field theory in curved spacetime} (QFTCS).